 It is highly recommended that extra care and attention is paid when exchanging money when travelling to cities outside of Beijing and Shanghai.
-US Dollars are easily exchanged throughout China and other currencies such as New Zealand Dollars can generally be exchanged in hotels and airports provided notes are undamaged.
+US Dollars are easily exchanged throughout China and other currencies can generally be exchanged in hotels and airports provided notes are new and undamaged.

 We suggest exchanging your money before travelling to remote areas and smaller towns, as exchange facilities can be limited.
 Your National Escort will remind you to do this before departure.